idcrosby/web-tools/README.md

 Removes elements of the given JSON data with names listed in the filter array (use dot separated names for nested fields)

+`func BuildJsonStructure(bytes []byte) (buf []byte, err error)`

+Return A JSON object representing the structure of the JSON object passed in, i.e. each field with it's corresponding JSON type

 `func JsonPositiveFilter(bytes []byte, filter []string) (buf []byte, err error)`

 Keeps only the elements of the given JSON data with names listed in the filter array.
 (Top level fields only)